Hold us to account

 The plan also includes an explicit focus on working with and for groups affected by the combined impact of civic space restrictions and structural forms of discrimination.
 It is accompanied by a clearer articulation of our contribution to long-term, systemic change, which is captured in four outcome statements that connect and consolidate the impact of our work across all levels.
 Our Strategic Theory of Change can be seen below:

-As part of our alignment to our revised Strategic Plan 2022-2027, we will be developing an integrated results framework which will assist us to track progress against our strategy, test our Theory of Change and better understand our contribution to systemic change.
-The results framework is currently in development and will be shared, along with an updated version of our accountability website, in early 2023.
+As part of our alignment to our revised Strategic Plan 2022-2027, we have an Integrated Results framework which assists us to track progress against our strategy, test our Theory of Change and better understand our contribution to systemic change.

 Accountability reporting